 For some ungodly reason, I recently moved the Supreme Biatch of my workplace into an office that’s only two doors down from mine.
 About ten minutes after that decision I began to regret it.
 I sent my official “you are being moved” decree via e-mail and her squeaky shoes were echoing down the hall not five minutes later.
 She had a tape measure in hand and was there to survey her new territory, calibrating the amount of bitchiness she’d be entitled to.
+She recently came back to work after she had an evaluation to check she was fit to work after an accident.
+She was certainly fit to work!

 It didn’t didn’t seem to matter that there was a psychiatrist using the office for a conference call– she just barged in and began tsk-tsking at the dust on the windowsill and the view of the parking lot.
 That afternoon I received a response from Wanda.
 Subject line: “Office Renovations.”